ashkamath/ashkamath.github.io/about.md

 I was born and partly brought up in Goa, India, a popular tourist destination for many visitors from across the world.
 Most of my schooling was done in Dubai, UAE where I had the good fortune of meeting people from various places and developed a strong sense of cultural inclusion.
 I have a passion for languages and like many other 20 somethings, I love to travel and try to explore at any chance that I can get.

-## Hobbies
+### Hobbies

-I love to play basketball and have been a part of my school and univeristy teams all along till the end of my Bachelors.
-Sadly however, grad school leaves no time to pursue this now and it is now just for leisure and stress busting!
+<p>I love to play basketball and have been a part of my school and univeristy teams all along till the end of my Bachelors.
+Sadly however, grad school leaves no time to pursue this now and it is now just for leisure and stress busting! </p>
 {% include image.html url="/images/bb.jpg" caption="Me with my basketball team" width=500 align="left" %}
-I also love to paint and here are a few of my favourites. //
+<p>I also love to paint and here are a few of my favourites. </p>

 {% include image.html url="/images/paint.jpg" caption="Painting" width=250 align="left" %}
 {% include image.html url="/images/IMG_4579.jpg" caption="Another one" width=250 align="left" %}

-Can't resist but put up a few pictures that I took at UMass Amherst! :) //
+<p>Can't resist but put up a few pictures that I took at UMass Amherst! :) </p>

 {% include image.html url="/images/umass1.jpg" caption="UMass" width=250 align="left" %}
 {% include image.html url="/images/umass2.jpg" caption="Library pond" width=250 align="left" %}